 - Training requirements:

-Available training sessions will be advertised on the NTGPE website, myGPcommunity, fortnightly newsletter and email.
-Please RSVP one week prior to the event if you would like to attend.
+Available training sessions will be advertised on the NTGPE website, myGPcommunity, fortnightly Information Bulletin and email.
+Please RSVP two weeks prior to the event if you would like to attend.

-NTGPE provides regular updates about training requirements through the fortnightly newsletter and at supervisor training sessions.
+NTGPE provides regular updates about training requirements and opportunities through Information Bulletin (fortnightly newsletter) and at supervisor training sessions.
 This includes tools such as the GP registrar supervisor overview.